manossaratsis/manossaratsis.com/content/bio/index.md

 * [Solar and Storage Support California's Grid: Building-by-building analysis towards California's grid reliability goals](https://blog.stationa.com/2019/solar-and-storage-support-californias-grid)<br/>*Sam Steyer, Station A Blog, 2019-03-22*

-* [First Round Closed: We are very excited to have our first round of funding secured](https://blog.stationa.com/2018/first-round-closed)<br/>*Kevin Berkemeyer, Station A Blog, 2018-12-14*
+* [First Round Closed: We are very excited to have our first round of funding secured](https://blog.stationa.com/2018/first-round-closed)<br/>*The Station A Team, Station A Blog, 2018-12-14*

 * [The Future of the Grid is Geospatial: Decarbonizing modern life will require a location-sensitive approach](https://blog.stationa.com/2018/the-future-of-the-grid-is-geospatial)<br/>*Manos Saratsis, Station A Blog, 2018-10-15*